Margot Robbie’s husband reveals one thing they fight about at home

 Margot Robbie and her husband Tom Ackerley have opened up about married life together – and the one thing they fight over.

-Robbie, 33, and Acklery, 34, met in 2013 while filming Suite Francaise, a Second World War romantic drama, in Belgium.
+Robbie, 33, and Ackerley, 34, met in 2013 while filming Suite Francaise, a Second World War romantic drama, in Belgium.

 The couple – who rarely make public appearances together – are notoriously private about their relationship.
 In 2016, they married in a secret ceremony in Byron Bay, Australia.